Premier of Manitoba: History

 The Province of Manitoba was created on 12 May 1870 with the passing of the Manitoba Act.
 The next month, on July 15, the Province was officially admitted into Confederation.
 On December 30 that year, the first election was held for the Manitoba's Legislative Assembly.

 From 1870 to 1874, Manitoba was governed by its first two Lieutenant Governors (LG), Adams Archibald and Alexander Morris.
-As agents of the LGs, Alfred Boyd (1870–71) and Henry James Clark (1872–74), who are often named in various lists as the first Manitoba premiers, never actually held the title of "Premier."
+As agents of the LGs, Alfred Boyd (1870–71) and Henry Joseph Clarke (1872–74), who are often named in various lists as the first Manitoba premiers, never actually held the title of "Premier."
 Accordingly, there has been debate as to whether the Office of Premier can be considered to have existed before Marc-Amable Girard's premiership that began in July 1874.
 Lieutenant Governor Morris recognized Girard as such in the following correspondence to the Secretary of State in Ottawa: